The IVF laboratory

 After oocyte retrieval, the male is asked to produce a semen sample.
 The sample is collected by masturbation into a sterile container labeled with his name.
 The semen sample is then transferred to the laboratory where it will be processed for the IVF procedure.

 Can a semen sample be frozen during the first visit?

 Yes.
 We strongly recommend to freeze a semen sample during the first visit.
 In this way, the couple will not have to come to our Center the day of the retrieval.
 Only when the embryos are ready to be transferred.

 What procedure is followed when donor semen is required?

 Our team will allocate a suitable sperm donor for the couple or, in its case, for a single woman or a lesbian couple.
-Frozen donor sperm samples are usually obtained from our own sperm bank.
-If the required semen samples were not available, they will be ordered from another sperm bank.
+Frozen donor sperm samples are usually obtained from a sperm bank for our patients.

 On the same day of the egg retrieval, the sperm from the selected donor will be processed for the IVF procedure.